peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Multinomial_Distribution></a>
 #### Multinomial Distribution

 The discrete weighted choice method can also be used to implement a _multinomial distribution_.
-This distribution models the number of times each of several mutually exclusive events happens among a given number of trials, where each event can have a different probability of happening.
+This distribution models the number of times each of several mutually exclusive events happens among a given number of trials, where each event can have a separate probability of happening.
 The pseudocode below is of a method that takes two parameters: `trials`, which is the number of trials, and `weights`, which are the relative probabilities of each event.
 The method tallies the events as they happen and returns a list (with the same size as `weights`) containing the number of successes for each event.

     METHOD Multinomial(trials, weights)
         if trials < 0: return error